The Watersheds of George Mason University

 - the Chesapeake Bay watershed is a subunit of the larger Atlantic Ocean watershed

-If you look at the drainage pattern from a "big picture" perspective, all three campuses are in watersheds that drain into the Potomac River.
-It's legitimate to say that all the campuses are in the Potomac River watershed - or for that matter, the Chesapeake Bay watershed and the Atlantic Ocean watershed.
-However, all three are not in the Occoquan River watershed...
+If you look at the drainage pattern from a big-picture perspective, all three campuses are in watersheds that drain into the Potomac River.
+It's legitimate to say that all the campuses are in the Potomac River watershed - and all the campuses are in the Chesapeake Bay watershed and the Atlantic Ocean watershed.
+However, only the GMU campus and the western portion of the Fairfax campus are in the Occoquan River watershed...

 GMU street sign - Rivanna River Way